danisulda/danisulda/README.md

 🎯 Things I Enjoy Doing in My Free Time

-- 🎮 Playing PlayStation, especially competitive (Fortnite) or adventure games (Minecraft)
+- 🎮 Playing PlayStation, especially competitive or adventure games
 - ⚽ Practicing or watching football (soccer), a passion I've had for years, my favorite team is Torino FC
 - 🧑‍💻 Exploring new technologies and learning to code
 - 🎧 Listening to music to relax or get inspired